laravel/docs/mix.md

 Many developers suffix their compiled assets with a timestamp or unique token to force browsers to load the fresh assets instead of serving stale copies of the code.
 Mix can handle this for you using the `version` method.

-When executed in a production environment (`npm run production`), the `version` method will automatically append a unique hash to the filenames of all compiled files, allowing for more convenient cache busting:
+The `version` method will automatically append a unique hash to the filenames of all compiled files, allowing for more convenient cache busting:

     mix.js('resources/assets/js/app.js', 'public/js')
        .version();